sunilsoni/interviewnotes/Java/basic/java-basics.md

  After constructing Numbers are: 1 5
 ```

-As you can see in the output that the “`MyImmutable`” object has been mutated.
+As you can see in the output that the `MyImmutable` object has been mutated.
 This is because the object reference gets copied

 - Wrong way to write an accessor.
 A caller could get the array reference and then change the contents: